Ellen T. Charry

 She was a member of the Theology Committee of the House of Bishops of the Episcopal Church 1998–2010 and a member of the Pursuit of Happiness Project at the Center for Law and Religion at Emory University sponsored by the John Templeton Foundation (2007–2010).
 She is a participant in the Theology of Joy project at the Yale Center for Faith and Culture sponsored by the John Templeton Foundation.
 She will act as senior advisor for theology and religious studies for “Prudential Psychology: Toward an Integrated Discipline” directed by Dan Habron St. Louis University and sponsored by the John Templeton Foundation (2016–2018).

 Charry is past coeditor and editor of Theology Today (1997–2004) and has served on the editorial boards of the Scottish Journal of Theology, Pro Ecclesia and The Christian Century.
 Her current research undertakes a thorough reordering of the theological relationship between Judaism and Christianity on theological terms that seeks to end the enmity that has characterized their relationship since Christianity’s inception.
 A possible working title is Ending Enmity: Construing Friendship between Judaism and Christianity.

-Presentations at Calvin College:God and the Art of Happiness
+Presentations at Calvin University:God and the Art of Happiness

 Part of the: Stob Lecture Series